 Royal Mail Hotel is continually exploring ways to reduce its environmental impact and contribute to the Dunkeld community.
 We’d like to share our achievements with you, as well as identify our future targets.
-We encourage guests to be mindful of their own environmental footprint while visiting Dunkeld, by getting out and seeing the beauty of the southern Grampians on foot, and supporting other small businesses in our local community.
+We encourage guests to be mindful of their own environmental footprint while visiting Dunkeld, by getting out and seeing the beauty of southern Gariwerd (Grampians National Park) on foot, and supporting other small businesses in our local community.

 Food & Kitchen Garden

 - Up to 80% of the produce showcased on the Royal Mail Hotel menus is grown onsite in the kitchen garden.
 The restaurant’s menus are seasonal and are dictated by Dunkeld’s micro-climate.